-This is intended to serve as an introduction for the preparation of the geological mapping.
+This is intended to serve as an introduction for the preparation of the geological mapping at Hochfilzen site for MultiMiner project.
 The areas to be mapped are defined and a brief geological overview is presented.
 The study area is placed in a modern regional geological framework and the rocks most relevant for the mapping work are presented.